NoteDance/Note/README.md

 **Note can speed up training by multiprocessing and has stop mechanism and gradient attenuation to resolve unstable training.**

-**Note uses multithreading or multiprocessing parallel forward propagation and optimizes neural network.**
+**Note uses multiprocessing parallel forward propagation and optimizes neural network.**

 #### Multiprocessing: